grant-king/ML_progress/log.md

 **Thoughts:** The book worked out.
 Trying again to build a database of plants.

 May 2, 2019

 **Today's Progress:** Continued working with plant Scrapy project.
 DataCamp practice sessions.
 Continued Mindshift course.
 Continued algorithm study.

 **Thoughts:** I'm finally using Postman a little to find proper class names to use in the selector method on a response object in Scrapy.

+May 3, 2019

+**Today's Progress:** Continued plant spider.
+Finished Mindshift course.
+Continued algorithm study.
+RealPython stuff.

+**Thoughts:** I am enjoying doing this other scrapy project right after the last one.
+It is nice to have to use different approaches to scraping the information from this plant website.
+I am now trying to build a database of plants that I can have a scheduled smtp script access to generate and send dialy plant emails.

+I'm working on running scraped item dictionaries through the Scrapy pipeline to format or parse certain values before storing using the feed exports.
+I had been saving scraped items to a json file, which is ok for a few pages of scraped details.
+If I want to scrape all 500 pages * 10 items/page * 10 attributes/item, those 50k attributes could cause memory problems if stored in a JSON file.
+JSON Lines, .jl files will just store each of the 5,000 item dictionaries as seperately loaded objects, each with only 10 attributes.

+Next up

 # **Links to work:**
 ## Jupyter Notebooks